-Class time will be used for reading, instructor guided hands-on practice, and self paced laboratory time for one on one instruction and completion of the required lab assignments.
-Internet classes for this course do not require on-campus attendance unless the student needs to make use of lab facilities.
+Study time will be used for reading and hands-on practice, and self paced laboratory time for one on one instruction and completion of the required lab assignments.

-Most classes require at least 8 hours a week in class attendance and self-paced lab time.
+Most classes require at least 10 hours a week in class attendance and self-paced lab time.
 This does not include time spent on homework or study.
+This is an on-line class, so class attendance time will be used as self-study.
+At least six hours of lab time and four hours of reading/prep are required each week.

 Since your assignments must be submitted on-line, you should allow yourself ample time to submit the assignment before the due date.
 An excuse of "I couldn't access the computer to turn in my assignment because . . ." will not gain you any sympathy or extra time.
-No assignments, exams, quizzes or postings are accepted late for any reason.
+No pseudocode assignments, exams, quizzes or postings are accepted late for any reason.